Rain man: Skubal wins 4th straight as Tigers top Pirates 5-3 - WHIZ News

 Skubal was listed as the starting pitcher on the Tigers’ original lineup card.

-However, manager A.J.
-Hinch decided to switch to right-hander Wily Peralta about 30 minutes before the scheduled start time.
+However, Hinch decided to switch to reliever Wily Peralta about 30 minutes before the scheduled start time.
 During the delay, the Tigers again changed their minds and went back to Skubal.

 SWAGGERTY’S DEBUT